theantichris/Simple-Plugin-Framework/README.md

 It simplifies the creation of custom post types, taxonomies, pages, and settings.
 It also includes a class for using a view model for displaying HTML output.

+## Getting Started

+### Composer

+The package is hosted on [Packagist](https://packagist.org/packages/theantichris/wp-plugin-framework) and ready to be using with Composer.
+Just add package to your composer.json.

+### Drop In

+Move the files from the __theantichris/WpPluginFramework__ directory into your plugin and include them using include statements or namespacing.

 ## Custom Post Types

 You can create a custom post type through the CustomPostType object.
 The class accepts optional arguments for post capabilities (array), post support ( array ), and menu icon (string).
 If nothing is specified they are set to the WordPress default